How is Zeffy free?

 5. Use your network

-Amplifying your reach is essential; you don't have to do it alone.
-Leverage your network to spread the word and engage more people in your cause.
+Amplifying your reach is essential — and you don't have to do it alone.
+Use your network to spread the word and engage more people in your cause.
 Encourage your volunteers and host committee members to share your message and promote your fundraiser within their influence.

 Reach out to supporters and attendees, asking them to give shoutouts by tagging your organization in their social media posts or sharing event details.